micmejia/bible-dump/AMPC/Song of Solomon/Song 1.md

-[Addressing her shepherd, she said] Tell me, O [^a]you whom my soul loves, where you pasture your flock, where you make it lie down at noon.
+[Addressing her shepherd, she said] Tell me, O you whom my soul loves, where you pasture your flock, where you make it lie down at noon.
 For why should I [as I think of you] be as a veiled one straying beside the flocks of your companions?